 - Implementation, deployment and management of network security policies

-- Integrating security in Internet protocols: routing, naming, network management
+- Integrating security in network protocols (e.g., routing, naming, and management)

 - Public key infrastructures, key management, certification, and revocation

-- Security for future home networks, Internet of Things, body-area networks
+- Security for emerging networks (e.g., home networks, IoT, body-area networks, VANETs)

-- Security for large-scale systems and critical infrastructures (e.g., electronic voting, smart grid)
+- Security for large-scale, critical infrastructures (e.g., electronic voting, smart grid)

 - Usable security and privacy

 Technical papers submitted for NDSS should be written in English.
-Papers must not exceed 15 pages in total (including the references and appendices).
+Papers must not exceed 15 pages in total (including references and appendices).
 Papers must be formatted for US letter size (not A4) paper in a two-column layout, with columns no more than 9.25 in. high and 3.5 in. wide.
 The text must be in Times font, 10-point or larger, with 11-point or larger line spacing.
 Authors must use the NDSS templates.
-These templates may be updated by 1 July 2016.
+Preliminary versions of these templates can be found at: http://www.internetsociety.org/events/ndss-symposium/ndss-templates.
 Submissions must be in Portable Document Format (.pdf).
 Authors should pay special attention to unusual fonts, images, and figures that might create problems for reviewers.
 Documents should render correctly in Adobe Reader when printed in black and white.